NATIONAL EATING DISORDERS AWARENESS WEEK

 It seems that everyone knows someone who is struggling with an eating disorder.
-National Eating Disorders Awareness Week begins the last Monday in February.
-The week is for all body types to come as they are and not as they think they should be.
+National Eating Disorders Awareness Week begins the last Monday in February and brings education, support, and understanding to a deadly condition.
+All body types are encouraged to participate, share their experiences and come as they are, not as they think they should be.

-Eating disorders are complex mental disorders that cause people to have excessive fear and anxiety about eating, body image, and weight gain that lead to unhealthy behaviors.
+Eating disorders are complex mental disorders that cause people to have excessive fear and anxiety.
+Their fears and anxiety emanate from eating, body image, and weight gain that lead to unhealthy behaviors.

 The good news is there is much better help than just a few years ago.
 Today, personalized custom treatments and therapies are available for people with eating disorders.